 In this query, SUM(AGE) will be computed but not for entire table but for each address. i.e.; sum of AGE for address DELHI(18+18=36) and similarly for other address as well.
 The output is:

-If we try to execute the query given below, it will result in error because we have computed SUM(AGE) for each address and there can be more than 1 student for each address.
+If we try to execute the query given below, it will result in error because although we have computed SUM(AGE) for each address, there are more than 1 ROLL_NO for each address we have grouped.
 So it can’t be displayed in result set.
+We need to use aggregate functions on columns after SELECT statement to make sense of the resulting set whenever we are using GROUP BY.

 SELECT ROLL_NO, ADDRESS, SUM(AGE) FROM STUDENT GROUP BY (ADDRESS);